Applying for retirement after age 67: what consequences on the amount of retirement?

 If you apply for retirement after age 67, this may allow you to increase the amount of your retirement.

-You can benefit from this device provided that, at 67 years of age, they do not have the number of quarters required to receive a maximum pension.
+You can benefit from this device provided that, at 67 years of age, they do not have the number of quarters required to receive a maximum pension rate.

 Increasing your duration of insurance with Retirement Insurance allows you to benefit from a higher pension amount from Retirement Insurance.